11 min read

 Why AEO Matters Now

 The search landscape has shifted faster than most marketing teams have acknowledged.
-As of early 2026, ChatGPT alone processes 2.5 billion prompts per day and has 900 million weekly active users — with 92% of Fortune 500 companies counted among its enterprise base.
-(Source: TechCrunch, February 2026.)
-Perplexity is closing in on 780 million search queries per month.
-(Source: DemandSage, 2026.)
+ChatGPT now processes roughly 2.5 billion prompts per day and has around 900 million weekly active users, and 92% of Fortune 500 companies are using OpenAI's products.
+(Source: OpenAI.)
+Perplexity has grown into the billions of search queries per month.
+(Source: industry estimates.)

 Meanwhile, the traditional search experience is eroding rapidly.
-A SparkToro/Datos 2024 analysis found that 58.5% of US Google searches already end without a click.
-For queries that trigger an AI Overview, that zero-click rate climbs to 83%.
-(Source: SparkToro/Datos 2024.)
-The executive who is not cited by AI systems is effectively invisible to an enormous and growing portion of the B2B research market.
+A SparkToro analysis found that roughly 68% of US Google searches now end without a click — and that share is climbing as AI Overviews and instant-answer features keep more searchers on the results page.
+(Source: SparkToro.)
+The executive who is not cited by AI systems can be effectively invisible to a large and growing portion of the B2B research market.

 The Buyer Behavior Shift

-The implication is direct: if your content and your name do not appear when an AI synthesizes an answer about your area of expertise, you are missing almost half of the research funnel before a prospect ever reaches your website or sales team.
+The implication is direct: if your content and your name do not appear when an AI synthesizes an answer about your area of expertise, you can be missing a large part of the research funnel before a prospect ever reaches your website or sales team.

 The Framework That Works